 Don't miss out on this one!
 It's very important to stay on top of the latest news and trends in your industry.

 Meeting with other professionals to network or swap tips is a great way to grow your business.
 After all, most people get referrals from someone they already know!
-This could be a friend, neighbor, or family member.
+Just make sure to keep notes of your conversation.

 In case of an audit, you'll want to make sure to keep some record of what was discussed.
 A follow-up email or notes will do.